Horticulture Chair 2023-2024: Ann Calder, Master Gardener

 BACKYARD HANDS ON SPRING GARDEN DEMONSTRATION MAY 2023

-Photo by Susan Douthitt (Click on photos to enlarge)
+Photo by Susan Douthitt (click on images to enlarge)

 One of the best parts of being part of the Garden Club of LBI is sharing ideas with other gardeners.
 This spring we offered two hands-on demonstrations to discuss spring garden tasks.
 Yes, we talked about pruning and fertilizing and bunnies eating our gardens but, we also shared our garden stories and spent time outside together in the garden.
 Great way to kick off the garden season!